bkeerthi03/react-project/Routing.md

   * **replace** - Defaults to false.
 When true, next/link will replace the current history state instead of adding a new URL into the browser’s history stack.
   * **scroll** - Defaults to true.
 The default behavior of <Link> is to scroll to the top of a new route or to maintain the scroll position for backwards and forwards navigation.
 When false, next/link will not scroll to the top of the page after a navigation.
   * **prefetch** - Defaults to true.
 When true, next/link will prefetch the page (denoted by the href) in the background.
 This is useful for improving the performance of client-side navigations.
 Any <Link /> in the viewport (initially or through scroll) will be preloaded.
 Prefetch can be disabled by passing prefetch={false}.
 Prefetching is only enabled in production.
+  * **Checking Active Links** - You can use usePathname() to determine if a link is active.
+For example, to add a class to the active link, you can check if the current pathname matches the href of the link.
+  * **Scrolling to an id** - The default behavior of the Next.js App Router is to scroll to the top of a new route or to maintain the scroll position for backwards and forwards navigation.
+If you'd like to scroll to a specific id on navigation, you can append your URL with a # hash link or just pass a hash link to the href prop.
+This is possible since <Link> renders to an <a> element.
+  * **Disabling scroll restoration** - The default behavior of the Next.js App Router is to scroll to the top of a new route or to maintain the scroll position for backwards and forwards navigation.
+If you'd like to disable this behavior, you can pass scroll={false} to the <Link> component, or scroll: false to router.push() or router.replace().

+**useRouter() Hook**:
+* The useRouter hook allows you to programmatically change routes.
+This hook can only be used inside Client Components and is imported from next/navigation.
+* **router.push(href: string, { scroll: boolean }):** Perform a client-side navigation to the provided route.
+Adds a new entry into the browser’s history stack.
+* **router.replace(href: string, { scroll: boolean }):** Perform a client-side navigation to the provided route without adding a new entry into the browser’s history stack.
+* **router.refresh():** Refresh the current route.
+Making a new request to the server, re-fetching data requests, and re-rendering Server Components.
+The client will merge the updated React Server Component payload without losing unaffected client-side React (e.g. useState) or browser state (e.g. scroll position).
+* **router.prefetch(href: string):** Prefetch the provided route for faster client-side transitions.
+* **router.back():** Navigate back to the previous route in the browser’s history stack.
+* **router.forward():** Navigate forwards to the next page in the browser’s history stack.
+* **Migrating from next/router**
+   * The useRouter hook should be imported from next/navigation and not next/router when using the App Router.
+   * The pathname string has been removed and is replaced by usePathname().
+   * The query object has been removed and is replaced by useSearchParams().
+   * router.events has been replaced.
+* v13.0.0 - useRouter from next/navigation introduced.

+### How Routing and Navigation Works
+The App Router uses a hybrid approach for routing and navigation.
+On the server, your application code is automatically code-split by route segments.
+And on the client, Next.js prefetches and caches the route segments.
+This means, when a user navigates to a new route, the browser doesn't reload the page, and only the route segments that change re-render - improving the navigation experience and performance.

+**1. Prefetching**
+* Prefetching is a way to preload a route in the background before the user visits it.
+There are two ways routes are prefetched in Next.js:
+   * **Link component:** Routes are automatically prefetched as they become visible in the user's viewport.
+Prefetching happens when the page first loads or when it comes into view through scrolling.
+   * **router.prefetch():** The useRouter hook can be used to prefetch routes programmatically.
+* The<Link>'s prefetching behavior is different for static and dynamic routes:
+   * **Static Routes:** prefetch defaults to true.
+The entire route is prefetched and cached.
+   * **Dynamic Routes:** prefetch default to automatic.
+Only the shared layout down until the first loading.js file is prefetched and cached for 30s.
+This reduces the cost of fetching an entire dynamic route, and it means you can show an instant loading state for better visual feedback to users.
+* You can disable prefetching by setting the prefetch prop to false.

+**2. Caching**
+* Next.js has an in-memory client-side cache called the Router Cache.
+As users navigate around the app, the React Server Component Payload of prefetched route segments and visited routes are stored in the cache.
+* This means on navigation, the cache is reused as much as possible, instead of making a new request to the server - improving performance by reducing the number of requests and data transferred.

+**3. Partial Rendering**
+* Partial rendering means only the route segments that change on navigation re-render on the client, and any shared segments are preserved.
+* For example, when navigating between two sibling routes, /dashboard/settings and /dashboard/analytics, the settings and analytics pages will be rendered, and the shared dashboard layout will be preserved.
+* Without partial rendering, each navigation would cause the full page to re-render on the server.
+Rendering only the segment that changes reduces the amount of data transferred and execution time, leading to improved performance.

+**4. Soft Navigation**
+* By default, the browser performs a hard navigation between pages.
+This means the browser reloads the page and resets React state such as useState hooks in your app and browser state such as the user's scroll position or focused element.
+* However, in Next.js, the App Router uses soft navigation.
+This means React only renders the segments that have changed while preserving React and browser state, and there is no full page reload.

+**5. Back and Forward Navigation**
+* By default, Next.js will maintain the scroll position for backwards and forwards navigation, and re-use route segments in the Router Cache.

+## Route Groups